stormalf/go_ibmi/README.md

 Another issue is due to sigset_t struct already defined in os400 in /usr/include/sys/time.h (similar issue described here : https://community.ibm.com/community/user/power/discussion/gcc-struct-sigset-t-conflicts-with-aix-systimeh).
 Gcc-12 solves the issue.

-And go 1.24 is working fine on IBMi!

-The issues with go dependencies are due to proxy because some dependencies like github.com work fine but dependencies with redirection failed with timeout.
+The issues with go dependencies are due to missing /etc/resolv.conf on IBMi.
-I'll test GOPROXY=direct to see if it works better.
+After creating /etc/resolv.conf on IFS and putting :

+   nameserver 8.8 8.8

+No more issue with dependencies.
+Go 1.24 is working fine on IBMi!!!

 # The Go Programming Language